3-connected Reduction for Regular Graph Covers: Definitions and Preliminaries

 \subsection{Model of Graph}

+We first motivate the definition of extended graphs used in this paper.
 The concept of graph covering comes from topological graph theory where graphs are understood as 1-dimensional CW-complexes.
-This means that edges are represented by real open intervals, vertices are points, and the topological closure of an edge $e$ is either a closed interval, or a simple cycle.
+The main idea is that edges are represented by real open intervals and vertices by points.
+The topological closure of an edge $e$ is either a closed interval, or a simple cycle.
 In the first case, $e$ joins two different vertices $u$ and $v$ incident to $e$.
 In the second case, $e$ is incident just to one vertex $v$ and $e$ is a loop based at $v$.
-When one considers regular quotients of graphs, a third type of edges may appear~\cite{mns}.
-For a non-trivial involution swapping the end-vertices of an edge $e$, the regular covering projection maps $e$ to an ``edge'' whose one end is incident to a vertex while the other is free.
-Its topological closure is homeomorphic to a half-closed interval, and we call it a half-edge.
+When one considers regular quotients of graphs, a third type of ``edges'' may appear~\cite{mns}.
+For a non-trivial involution swapping the end-vertices of an edge $e$, the regular covering projection $p$ maps $e$ to an ``edge'' $p(e)$ whose one end is incident to a vertex while the other is free.
+The topological closure of $p(e)$ is homeomorphic to a half-closed interval which behaves as a ``half-edge''.